GSansigolo/fhws.py/CLI.rst

 ..
-    This file is part of Python Client Library for FHWS.
+    This file is part of Python Client Library for FWeather.
     Copyright (C) 2025 INPE.

     This program is free software: you can redistribute it and/or modify